-But why is it important to recycle our metals?
-Well virtually all metals can be recycled into a high quality new metal.
-Also, recycling metal saves energy and protects the environment.
-Using recycled materials means less use of natural resources which may be needed to make other metal compounds in the future.
-There is also reduced CO2 emissions as a result of recycling, the figure is around 200 million tonnes every year that is cut by the use of recycled materials.
+Virtually all metals can be recycled into a new piece of high quality metal and recycling metal saves energy and protects the environment.
+Using recycled materials means less use of natural resources, which may be needed to make other metal compounds in the future.
+There is also reduced CO2 emissions as a result of recycling – the figure is around 200 million tonnes every year that is cut by the use of recycled materials.

 Aside from the environmental benefits, the scrap metal recycling industry has economic benefits too.
-The manufacturing of metals is one of the largest manufacturing sectors within the UK, it employs more people, and contributes a higher value to the UK economy then the motor and aerospace industries combined.
-This is a significant benefit.
+The manufacturing of metals is one of the largest manufacturing sectors within the UK, it employs more people, and contributes a higher value to the UK economy then the motor and aerospace industries combined which is a significant benefit.

 Let’s look at one year in the world of scrap metal recycling, during 2005 13 million tonnes of metal was recycled in the UK, around 40% if this was used within the UK and the remaining 60% was exported worldwide.

 You may think that this profitable industry just benefits the larger companies around the UK, however this is not the case, there are a number of family run, smaller companies that also play a part in the industry, and they reap the benefits alongside their larger cousins.